 With ten permanent galleries that ranges from hippos living in central London 125,000 years ago, through the Roman city, Viking invaders, the Great Fire, the Blitz, right up until when the city hosted the 2012 Olympics, this museum provides a great day out for the whole family.

 There are free daily tours, regular events, workshops and experiences.
 The museum is fully accessible, and has a restaurant and shop on site.
+The museum closed at the end of 2022 until 2025 when it will re-open in a new site.

 Victoria & Albert, Knightsbridge